Oracles TVS

 • Documentation/Proof: Provide links to documentation or other resources that verify the oracle's usage.

-• Open a pull request in the DefiLlama GitHub repository.
+• Open a PR in the DefiLlama GitHub repository.

 Last updated